 For an aggregate of a limited type used to initialize an object as allowed above, the implementation shall not create a separate anonymous object for the aggregate.
-The aggregate shall be constructed directly in the new object.
+For a function_call of a by-reference type whose full view is limited used to initialize an object as allowed above, the implementation shall not create a separate return object (see 6.5) for the function_call.
+The aggregate or function_call shall be constructed directly in the new object.